-Copy the pi\bak.zip file to a thumb drive or some other external storage media.
+Copy the pi\bak.zip file to a thumb drive or some other storage media.

 - 2. Copy the new Raspbian OS disk image to the SD card.
 Follow raspbian instructions for copying the disk image to the SD card. - 3.
-On the router turn off any port forwarding to the Raspberry Pi.
-This is a temporary security precaution until ssh keys are installed.
-Only applies if your Raspberry Pi is connected to the LAN. - 4.
+On the router turn off any port forwarding to the raspberry pi.
+This is a temporary security precaution until ssh keys are installed. - 4.
 Attach a monitor, keyboard, and mouse.
 Run the command ssh pi@{your host name}.local sudo apt-get update sudo apt-get install vim vim is an editor that makes it easy to make changes in configuration files.
 Alternatively you can use nano or some other terminal based editor of your choice.

-- 5. If not already connected, connect the Raspberry Pi to your LAN. - 6.
-Use ssh to login as user pi with the password set in step 4 copy the public key to it.
+- 5. If not already connected, connect the raspberry pi to your LAN. - 6.
+Use ssh to shell to user pi with the password set in step 4 dtoverlay=pi3-disable-wifi dtoverlay=pi3-disable-bt and run the once off command: